Jarred Kelenic Player Props: Mariners vs. Brewers

-After batting .389 with four doubles, four home runs, four walks and eight RBI in his past 10 games, Jarred Kelenic and the Seattle Mariners face the Milwaukee Brewers (who will start Colin Rea) at 9:40 PM ET on Tuesday.
+After hitting .371 with three doubles, four home runs, six walks and eight RBI in his past 10 games, Jarred Kelenic and the Seattle Mariners face the Milwaukee Brewers (who will start Eric Lauer) at 4:10 PM ET on Wednesday.

-He had a hitless performance in his previous game (0-for-4) against the Brewers.
+He had a hitless performance in his last game (0-for-3) against the Brewers.

 Jarred Kelenic Game Info & Props vs. the Brewers